—

 One of the many ways in which the people are taken advantage of is through the need for housing.
 The vast majority of individuals and their families sacrifice untold wealth and opportunity due to the inability to purchase the land and permanent improvements which comprise their residences.
 Commonly, this wealth and opportunity is first sacrificed to the already wealthy that can afford to make these purchases and improvements through the leasing agreement, exploited through the apropos termed ‘landlord.’

-Everything paid in rent is money ‘down the tubes;’ flushed down the toilet, these costs are akin to a massive popular opportunity cost.
+Everything paid in rent is money ‘down the tubes.’
+Flushed down the toilet, these costs are akin to a massive popular opportunity cost.
 Rather than going towards the accrual of equity, or ownership, the money goes to the wealthy, who use it to pay, or ‘defray,’ the costs of the rented property’s original development and maintenance, and thereafter to build more wealth and possession for themselves through the same course by which that opportunity is denied to those that need it far more.
+Those that need the opportunity for ownership and increased quality of life FAR MORE instead sacrifice it to those that don’t need it, demonstrating the key economic statistic in Quality of Life Economics: quality of life utility, and its constant WASTE in capitalist societies (see Quality of Life Utility Cost).

 Consider two overlapping ideas within the general concept of the ‘residential collective,’ the ideas of the mutual mortgage and the collective community: